scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Then it would be wrong of me to delay you.
 However, please remember that from today, the door of Martin Hydale will always be open to you."

 "Again, my thanks to you," Malagar clasped Martin's hand once more.
-"I hope your daughter returns safely into your arms.
+"I hope your daughter returns safely to your arms.
 Farewell."
 He nodded to each of the others, then stepped past and hastened away.

 Martin turned to his friends.
-"Come, a meal for you all then I must set off after Martha."
+"Come, a meal for you all, then I must set off after Martha."

 "Yes, but not alone, Martin.
 I'll be coming with you."